Pistonamey/collabo/README.md

-A Real-time collaboration platform.
-Next.js
+A Real-time collaboration platform developed with Next.js